coral-xyz/xnft/docs/instructions/set-curator.md

 !> Once assigned and verified, further updates to the xNFT or its metadata via [`update_xnft`](/instructions/update-an-xnft.md) will be gated by requiring a signature from the curator account.

+## Additional Constraints

+- There is not already a verified curator assigned to the xNFT

 ## Accounts

 | Name         | Signer | Writable | Description                                                                  |